How to buy the best carpet

-We explain how to find a carpet fitter, why it’s wise to get an itemised bill and why you really do need underlay.
+We explain in seven steps how to find a carpet fitter, why it’s wise to get an itemised bill and why you really do need underlay.

 Sometimes you can't beat seeing a product with your own eyes before buying it.
 When we surveyed more than 2,000 carpet owners* an overwhelming majority said that they visited a store to do research and narrow down their carpet choices.

 What did you research when choosing carpet?

 - 13% - spoke to friends and family

 - 10% - read online carpet advice articles